Tips for managing your money and mental health in 2023

 Using your phone, computer, or a pen and paper, sort your expenses into the following columns:

-These are the items you must always pay for first, and you will lose something if you don't pay towards it.
+These are the items you must always pay for first, and you will lose something if you don't pay for them.
 These include:

 - Rent or mortgage payments.